Aliweka2020/Real-time-object-tracker-using-YOLOv8/README.md

 ## Key Steps:
 1. **Webcam Initialization**
-The system captures live video from the default webcam using cv2.VideoCapture().
+The system captures live video from the default webcam using ```bash cv2.VideoCapture()```.

 2. **Manual Object Selection**
-The user is prompted to draw a bounding box on the first frame using OpenCV’s cv2.selectROI().
+The user is prompted to draw a bounding box on the first frame using OpenCV’s ```bashcv2.selectROI()```.
 This selects the target object for tracking.

 3. **Object Detection with YOLOv8**
-The selected frame is passed to a YOLOv8 model (e.g., yolov8n.pt) using Ultralytics’ model.predict() method.
+The selected frame is passed to a YOLOv8 model (e.g., yolov8n.pt) using Ultralytics’ ```bash model.predict()``` method.
 All detected objects are returned with class IDs, bounding boxes, and confidence scores.

 4. **Object Matching Using IoU**
 The system calculates the Intersection over Union (IoU) between the user-drawn box and YOLO-detected boxes to find the closest match.
 The class ID of the matched object is stored.